sontungexpt/sttusline/README.md

     }
 ```

-Use default component and override default configs.
+##### Use default component and override default configs

+**NOTE**: The override component must be a table with the first value is the name of
+default component and the second value is the table with `any key that a new component can have.
+All keys is list [here](#create-new-component)

 😊 How to know what configs you can override?
 You can see the [default component
 configs](https://github.com/sontungexpt/sttusline/tree/table_version/lua/sttusline/components) and override any thing